Overview of the Princess Flower

 - Preferred USDA Hardiness Zones: Zones 9-11 are best for this shrub.
 It can be grown in Zone 8, but winter frost will cause it to die back until warmer temperatures return.

-- Size & Shape of Princess Flower: The princess Flower is 10-20' tall at its mature size and can be pruned to be more compact.
+- Size & Shape of Princess Flower: The princess Flower is 10 to 20 feet tall at its mature size and can be pruned to be more compact.
 It is round or vase-shaped.

 - Exposure: Plant in full sun, though it can tolerate some afternoon shade, especially in the hottest zones.

-The leaves are 2-6” in length and 1-1.5” wide, covered in soft hair and often tipped with red around the edges.
+The leaves are two to six inches in length and one to 1.5 inches wide, covered in soft hair and often tipped with red around the edges.

-The flowers are 3-5” wide and a deep, vibrant purple.
+The flowers are three to five inches wide and a deep, vibrant purple.
 Princess flower can produce blooms year-round, especially if it is deadheaded to encourage the formation of more flower buds.